Wiki · Individual Player · Last reviewed June 23, 2026

 Scale AI

 Scale AI began in 2016 as an infrastructure company for machine learning data.
-A 2025 congressional biography described Wang as founding Scale as a 19-year-old MIT student with the aim of providing data and infrastructure for complex AI projects.
+In prepared testimony before the House Energy and Commerce Committee in April 2025, Wang described leaving MIT after his freshman year to start Scale because he believed AI progress depended on compute, algorithms, and data, with data being neglected.
 Scale's own company materials describe its mission as developing reliable AI systems for important decisions and list training data, annotations, RLHF, evaluations, red-teaming, and applied AI systems among its core work.

 The early machine-learning economy treated data labeling as a support function.
 Scale made that support function into a strategic layer.
 Autonomous vehicles needed labeled scenes.
 Computer-vision systems needed annotated images.
 Later, large language models needed instruction data, preference data, expert data, evaluation tasks, and adversarial tests.
 Scale's relevance grew because capability depends not only on algorithms and compute, but on pipelines of human judgment translated into machine-readable form.